There are many factors that can increase a woman's risk of infertility. Female factor infertility is most often caused by:

 Previous surgery on the testicles or in the groin region (i.e. surgery for undescended testicles or hernias)

-Radiation treatment and chemotherapy for cancer.
+Radiation treatment and chemotherapy.
 Lifesaving cancer treatments may reduce fertility by destroying sperm.
 The most severe damage comes from radiation to the testicles and cancer drugs such as cyclophosphamide, mechlorethamine, chlorambucil, and melphalan.
 Sperm production may recover from treatment.
 Semen samples may be frozen before starting chemotherapy or radiation therapy.
 Samples can be stored for years and used later for insemination.
 If sperm counts are low and/or the supply is limited from the frozen sample, the sperm can be used for in vitro fertilization (IVF) and intracytoplasmic sperm injection (ICSI).
 Testicular biopsy may be a way to obtain sperm if sperm are not found in a semen analysis.
 If sperm cannot be obtained, pregnancy may be possible by using frozen donor sperm.
 The physician may want to wait up to six months before attempting conception.

 Varicoceles (enlarged blood vessels in the area of the testicles).
 About 15% of all men have a varicocele.
 For many, it's not a problem.
 But nearly 40% of men who have fertility problems have a varicocele.
 If it is associated with infertility, it may need to be treated.
 Left untreated, varicoceles raise the temperature in the testicles, which may affect the production of sperm, as well as sperm movement and/or shape.
 Varicoceles are typically treated with surgery.
 Surgery helps 30% to 50% of couples achieve pregnancy naturally.

+Alcohol and drugs.
 Excessive alcohol consumption can reduce the production of normally formed sperm needed for successful pregnancy.
 Narcotics (cocaine, speed, etc.) may inhibit your fertility.

+Environmental toxins.
 If your work or hobby brings you in contact with environmental toxins or poisons (pesticides, insecticides, lead, solvents, organic fumes or radiation exposure) you may be unknowingly affecting your fertility.

+Smoking.
 Men who smoke cigarettes have a lower sperm count and motility and increased abnormalities in sperm shape and function.
 Long term use of marijuana can result in low sperm counts and abnormally developed sperm.